helenamMm/Uix-Backend/README.md

 # ProyectoUix

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.
+The purpose of this project was to learn more about frontend web development and I took the Panini website as a reference.

 ## Development server